Geometry-0619/Sorting-algorithms-visualization/README.md

 # Sorting-algorithms-visualization
-This project provides algorithm visualizations for classical sorting algorithms using Manim。
+This project provides algorithm visualizations for classical sorting algorithms using Manim

 Currently implemented: